 First inhabited by various tribes of Algonquian and Iroquoian-speaking Native American tribes, it began to see settlers when the Dutch moved into the region in the early 17th century.
 First claimed by Henry Hudson, Fort Nassau was built near the site of the present-day capital of Albany in 1614 and soon established New Amsterdam in present-day New York City, as well as parts of the Hudson River Valley, establishing the colony of New Netherland.

-Today, New York is the third most populous state in the nation, with New York City, having a population of over 8.1 million, as the most populous city in the United States.
-Both the state and its largest city were named for the 17th century Duke of York, James Stuart, future James II and VII of England and Scotland.
+Today, New York is the third most populous state in the nation, with New York City, having a population of over 8.1 million, the most populous city in the United States.
+The state and its largest city were named for the 17th century Duke of York, James Stuart, future James II and VII of England and Scotland.

 There is much to experience in New York, and you won’t be disappointed.
 Enjoy your travels in New York, and welcome to the Legends of the Empire State.